faithman/Mac-env-setup/README.md

 Base environments have a `.base` suffix before the extension and are intended to be __manually__ edited.
 Base environments rarely indicate specific versions for software, and are used to generate the versioned environments.

 * `primary-seq-env.base.yaml`
-* `vcf-kit.base.yaml`
+* `py2.base.yaml`

 #### Versioned Environments

 Versioned environments explicitly define software versions and are what is used to install software for use with pipelines.

 * `primary-seq-env.yaml`
-* `vcf-kit.yaml`
+* `py2.yaml`

 # Updating environments

-For updates to programs already installed within the environment it is okay to update the versioned environment manually.
-You can also add software programs but you must add an explicit version number to the versioned environment and the program name without a version to the base environment.
+For existing software that is being updated you can manually update the version number in the versioned environment file.
+You can also add software programs but you must update both the base environment and the versioned environment.
+The versioned environment __must__ specify the version number whereas the base environment generally does not.

 Occasionally it may be appropriate to regenerate the versioned environment with the most up to date versions of all software.
 To do this you should remove the existing environment and recreate it.
 Then use the recreated environment to generated a versioned environment YAML file.

-__All changes to environment files need to be reflected in the git history of this repo__
+__All changes to environment files need to be reflected in the git history of this repo__.

 ```
 # Create the base environment (use if this is the first time you are creating the environment)